geigr/ipytone/docs/scheduling.md

 ### Loop

-`Loop` is a simplified event that is looped by default at a user-defined interval.
+{class}`~ipytone.Loop` is a simplified event that is looped by default at a user-defined interval.
 Like in basic scheduling, it accepts a callback with one `time` argument.

 ```{code-cell} ipython3
 loop = ipytone.Loop(callback=callback, interval="8n")